Taro-Hayashi/Shotgun-CherryPie/conthrough2_EN.md

 ## Conthrough

-Stand the consule on the back side of the board.No soldering on the board side.
+Stand the consule on the back side of the board.
+No soldering on the board side.
 ![](img/IMG_4383.jpg)
 Make sure that the windows of the conthrough are high and facing the same direction.